numba/numba/docs/src/BasicVectorize.rst

 	basic_ufunc = bv.build_ufunc()

-*bv.build_ufunc()* returns a python callable list of functions which are compiled by Numba.  *This work is normally accomplished by* `PyUFunc_FromFuncAndData <http://docs.scipy.org/doc/numpy/user/c-info.ufunc-tutorial.html>`_.
-We've now registered a set of overload functions ready be used as NumPy ufuncs.
+*bv.build_ufunc()* returns a python callable list of functions which are compiled by Numba.  *This work is normally accomplished by* `PyUFunc_FromFuncAndData <http://docs.scipy.org/doc/numpy/user/c-info.ufunc-tutorial.html>`_ and Numba takes care of it.* We've now registered a set of overload functions ready be used as NumPy ufuncs.

 Lastly, we call basic_ufunc with two NumPy array as arguments